-Across much of the common whelks range there is a lack of suitable data and therefore stock status is largely unknown in the UK and elsewhere, and regional stock assessments are needed.
-Although there is limited data available on whelk stocks, the data that does exist indicates that there is concern for biomass levels.
-UK whelk populations are likely to be subject to overfishing.
+Whelk populations in English waters are largely unknown and localised stock assessments are needed.
+Although there is limited data available on whelk stocks, the data that does exist indicates that there could be concern for biomass levels.
+Whelk populations within Cornwall IFCA District, in the South-West coast of England are unlikely to be overfished.
 There is little known about the species resilience to fishing pressure and vulnerability, but, the recent and significant increase in exploitation of whelk fisheries alongside the life history characteristics of the species, high larval mortality from urchin predation, occurrence of stocklets in small spatial scales, together suggests whelks are particularly vulnerable to overfishing, and possibly more so for certain localised populations.

 Pots generally cause a very low impact to the seabed and bycatch is negligible.

 Whelks are large marine gastropods, or snails, with strong, whitish shells.
 They are found from Iceland and northern Norway to the Bay of Biscay, and can be locally abundant around the UK except for the Isles of Scilly.
 They inhabit sandy and muddy areas, although they can be found on gravel and rocky surfaces, down to depths of 1,200 metres.